 - When you're cleaning the stainless-steel exterior, clean small sections at a time to prevent streaking.
 There are different ways to clean stainless steel.
 Try:

-Cleaning and maintenance forms part of the ease-of-use score in our ovens test, if you'd like more information on how easy a particular model of oven is to clean.
+Ease of cleaning and maintenance forms part of the ease-of-use score in our ovens test, if you'd like more information on a particular model.